 Have three computers in the house?
 Turning them off instead of leaving them idle would save you close to $170 annually.
 Yet only 40 percent of Americans regularly turn their computers off.

 You may have heard that you should unplug your appliances when not in use to save energy, but you might not know why.
-Many appliances use standby power at all times (it’s what runs the clock on your microwave, for example), and these leaching machines can bloat your energy bill.
+Many appliances use standby power at all times when they’re plugged in (it’s what runs the clock on your microwave, for example), and these power-sucking electronics can bloat your energy bill.
 One of the largest culprits of energy waste is your printer.
 Just unplugging the printer on a regular basis could save you over $130 a year.
-How many Americans take advantage of this savings?
+How many Americans take advantage of this money-saving energy hack?
 Less than 15 percent.

 Between just these four simple energy hacks, you could be saving close to $700 a year.
 But in addition to the money, not paying attention to these tips means higher levels of energy consumption for no good reason.
 Simple things that you can do could put us on the track toward fighting climate change and saving the planet.

-Take a look at these and other hacks that can make you feel good about the environment and your wallet — which of these are you already doing and which should you start tomorrow?
+Take a look at these and other hacks that can make you feel good about your environmental impact and your wallet.
+Which of these are you already doing and which should you start tomorrow?

 Feature illustration courtesy of Shutterstock